-Leaving School.
-Students leaving school before dismissal time must be signed out in the building office by a parent.
-This procedure helps to insure that staff and drivers know that your child is out of the building and won't be riding the bus.
+Any student arriving to school late must check at the office to obtain a tardy slip.
+Students leaving school before dismissal time must be signed out in the front office by a parent.
+This procedure helps to ensure that staff and drivers know that your child is out of the building and won't be riding the bus.